MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/create-rules-automatically-route-cases.md

 [!INCLUDE[cc-applies-to-update-9-0-0](../includes/cc_applies_to_update_9_0_0.md)]

 Use routing rules in [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] to automatically route cases to the right people at the right time without any manual intervention.
 You can also use routing rules to route cases that are escalated to specific queues.

+> [!NOTE]
+> With the October'18 release, you can access and manage all service management tasks from the Customer Service Hub sitemap except **Routing Rule sets**, **Automatic Record Creation**, and **Service Level Agreements**.
+To access and manage these admin settings, use **Service Management** under **Settings** in the web application. </br>
+Routing Rule sets, Automatic Record Creation, and Service Level Agreements will be available in the Customer Service Hub sitemap in January 2019 release.

 ## Create a routing rule set